 I can’t begin to describe how happy and proud I am!
 Phoebe, you did so well.
-You got a big bone to chew in your crate, and while there were times when you just stood there and longingly observed the others work, and a few instances when you responded to the excitement barking of the young Pomeranian with one isolated bark, for the most part, you kept incredibly quiet.
+You got a big bone to chew in your crate, and while there were times when you just stood there and longingly observed the others work, and twice (?) you responded to the excitement barking of the young Pomeranian with one isolated bark.
+Apart fro that, you kept incredibly quiet and mellow.
 You worked on your bone, and when I took you out to demonstrate an exercise, you were happy to show off your skills.
 You’ve come such a long way!
 You’re so full of energy and bouncy happiness and desire to work.
 I’m very proud that you’ve been able to be patient when I wasn’t paying attention to you during yesterday’s class, and keep all your bubbling energy inside until it was time to show it off.
 I know what a hard job that must have been for you.

-Thank you for sharing your life with me, my curly white girl, for always making me laugh, for being forgiving with my training mistakes, for making me a better trainer, and for working by my side to show my clients that motivational, R+ focused methods make for well-mannered and happy dogs and humans who have a good time!
+Thank you for sharing your life with me, my curly white girl, for always making me laugh, for being forgiving with my training mistakes, for making me a better trainer, and for working by my side to show my clients that motivational and fun trainig makes for well-mannered and happy dogs and humans who have a good time!